r3card0/soccer_stats/README.md

 * In progress: collection and storing data

 # Data Model
+There are two schemas: Public and Geodata. the Public schema stores soccer data.
+The geodata schema stores the geolocations related to cities, countries, etc.

+# Objects of the Public Schema
 ## Leagues
 Stores the name of the league, their country_id where is belongs and the level of the league, for example if the league is the firts level or second level.
 For example, in Mexico, the top soccer league is the first professional division and it is called: Liga MX.